afnog/afnog.github.io/sse/apache/presentation.md

 	$ sudo openssl req -new -key server.key -out server.csr

-This will prompt for some information.
-Most doesn't matter, but the CommonName is the name of the Website you will use to access the Apache server.
-In this case you will access your PC using its hostname, i.e. `pcXX.sse.ws.afnog.org`, where XX is your computer number.
+This will prompt for some information, which will appear in the certificate.

+The Common Name **must match** the hostname that you will use to access the Apache server, for example `pcXX.sse.ws.afnog.org`, where XX is your computer number.

 ---

 ## Configuring SSL

-### Self-sign your own certificate
+### Self-sign your certificate

 Use this command to sign the certificate with the same public key (a self-signed certificate):